 Upper Body Lift

 An upper arm lift (brachioplasty) involves the removal of excess skin and liposuction to remove excess fat.
-The treatment area extends from the elbow to the armpit and makes the upper arm look tighter and more youthful.
+The treatment area extends from the elbow to the armpit, making the upper arm look tighter and more youthful.

-After the removal of excess skin, your surgeon will relocate your nipples and areolas to match the higher position of your breasts on the chest.
+After removing excess skin, your surgeon will relocate your nipples and areolas to match the higher position of your breasts on the chest.
 Men may instead opt for male breast reduction surgery or gynecomastia surgery as part of the upper body lift procedure.

 Bra lift surgery goes from one side of the chest to the other and extends around the upper back.
 After surgery, you’ll have much tighter skin on the upper back area.